nlpcloud/nlpcloud-js/README.md

 1. (Optional) `repetitionPenalty`: The parameter for repetition penalty, as a float.
 1.0 means no penalty.
 Defaults to 1.0.
 1. (Optional) `lengthPenalty`: Exponential penalty to the length, as a float.
 1.0 means no penalty.
 Set to values < 1.0 in order to encourage the model to generate shorter sequences, or to a value > 1.0 in order to encourage the model to produce longer sequences.
 Defaults to 1.0.
 1. (Optional) `badWords`: List of tokens that are not allowed to be generated, as a list of strings.
 Defaults to null.
+1. (Optional) `removeEndSequence`: Optional.
+Whether you want to remove the `endSequence` string from the result.
+Defaults to false.

 ```js
 client.generation("<Your input text>")